 Ask for feedback after a meeting so everyone has a chance to discuss their thoughts and how they thought it went.
 If you notice a trend or a large problem that many employees bring up, fix it as soon as possible.

-Maintain team building exercises, even if it’s all virtual, so that you can build nurturing relationships – this will only lead to retaining top employees, boosting productivity and overall happiness.
+Maintain team-building exercises for remote workers, even if it’s all virtual, so that you can build nurturing relationships – this will only lead to retaining top employees, boosting productivity, and overall happiness.
 Be sure to notice when you find yourself relating to some employees better than others (if you’re the same gender, come from the same background, share the same beliefs, etc.).
 Now make a conscious effort to connect to the employees you can’t seem to connect to, they will notice your efforts and will appreciate it, as long as it is genuine.

 Create a system to evaluate your remote employee’s work so that if you are unhappy with a completed task, you can pinpoint as to why.
 This will help make things clear for the employee and it will help get them up to speed about what they’re expected to do much quicker.